ethyca/fides/clients/fidesui/README.md

 - Routing/pages.
 (Maybe helpers, but not the definitions of specific routes.)
 - Mutation types.
 These usually involve a sequence calls that require UI-specific handling.
 (Maybe basic CRUD could be shared, at most).

+## How to use

+This package is included in both the `admin-ui` and `privacy-center` NextJS applications as a turbo Internal Package called `fidesui` and will automatically get bundled in those projects by NextJS using `transpileModules`.
+This means that you can import components from this package directly in your NextJS application and there is no reason to prebuild these components.
+When making changes or creating new components here it's important to test them in the consuming applications to ensure that they work as expected.